Installation and Running

 Standalone application

-Just open BabelBrain from the Applications section in macOS or in Windows from the Start Menu.
+Open BabelBrain from the Applications section in macOS or in Windows from the Start Menu.

 Manual execution